Don Rich: With Buck Owens and the Buckaroos

 In late March 1966, the group performed at Carnegie Hall in New York City.
 The show was recorded live and is considered by many to be one of the finest live country music records of all time.
 Owens later said that the band was so tight that they did not have to go back in postproduction and fix any mistakes, as none could be found.

 Owens and Rich continued recording, scoring number-one hits in 1966 with "Think of Me" (written by Don Rich and Estella Olson) and "Open Up Your Heart".
 In late 1966, bassist Doyle Holly left for a 9-month period, and his vacant spot was filled by Wayne Wilson.
 Owens and his band scored three number-one hits in 1967 – "Where Does The Good Times Go?", "Sam's Place", and "Your Tender Loving Care" – and recorded another live album, this time in Japan, which also went on to great success.

 In 1968, Owens and Rich began experimenting outside of the 'freight train' sound, but their success continued.
 "How Long Will My Baby Be Gone?" hit number one, and the group recorded a live album at the White House (which was not released until 1972).
 Buck also signed onto Hee Haw in 1968, with Don Rich named musical director.

 In 1969, Owens and Rich hit number one with both "Who's Gonna Mow Your Grass?" and "Tall Dark Stranger".
 Rich added a new experimental fuzztone guitar part to the former.
 Hee Haw aired on CBS from 1969 through 1971, and afterward promptly went into syndication.
 It remained a weekly series through the summer of 1992.
 The Buckaroos served as the house band, and Owens was suddenly getting national exposure on a weekly basis.
 Another live record, In London, was also recorded in 1969.

 Buck Owens and The Buckaroos continued playing, recording, and filming episodes of Hee Haw.
 The Buckaroos' lineup changed over time, until Don Rich was the only original member.
-Owens and Rich together would reach number one one last time with "Made in Japan", which was released in 1972.
+Owens and Rich together would reach number one, for the last time, with "Made in Japan", which was released in 1972.
 Owens began turning his music back towards the style he had had in the earlier years.
 Tragedy struck the music world, though, and the success of this turnaround was cut short in an instant on July 17, 1974.